What is Gamma Knife Radiosurgery?

 • Step 1: Ask your GP or consultant if your condition is appropriate for Gamma Knife therapy.
 You can be referred either as an NHS patient or as a private patient.

-• Step 2: If Gamma Knife is an appropriate treatment option for your condition, ask your GP or consultant for a referral.
-For NHS patients they will follow the commissioning guidelines to determine if the referral should be made to Sheffield or a centre closer to your home address.
+• Step 2: If Gamma Knife is an appropriate treatment option for your condition, ask your GP or consultant for a referral to The Gamma Knife Centre at QSRC.

 • Step 3: Ask your GP or consultant to complete the Gamma Knife referral forms available here on this web-site, or to write a referral letter.